cdktf/cdktf-provider-snowflake/docs/resourceMonitor.python.md

 - *Type:* typing.Union[int, float]

-The number that represents the percentage threshold at which to immediately suspend all warehouses.
+Represents a numeric value specified as a percentage of the credit quota.

+Values over 100 are supported.
+After reaching this value, all assigned warehouses immediately cancel any currently running queries or statements.
+In addition, this action sends a notification to all users who have enabled notifications for themselves.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/resource_monitor#suspend_immediate_trigger ResourceMonitor#suspend_immediate_trigger}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/resources/resource_monitor#suspend_immediate_trigger ResourceMonitor#suspend_immediate_trigger}

----

-##### `suspend_immediate_triggers`<sup>Optional</sup> <a name="suspend_immediate_triggers" id="@cdktf/provider-snowflake.resourceMonitor.ResourceMonitor.Initializer.parameter.suspendImmediateTriggers"></a>

-- *Type:* typing.List[typing.Union[int, float]]

-A list of percentage thresholds at which to suspend all warehouses.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/resource_monitor#suspend_immediate_triggers ResourceMonitor#suspend_immediate_triggers}

 ---